Classic Mini FAQ

 Stage 5: Uprated stage 4 with extra modifications.

-This is the book I tend to refer to the most, the Haynes manual for the Mini.
+The Mini Haynes manual is the book I tend to refer to the most.
 It can be very helpful when troubleshooting problems and carrying out most of the jobs that you will encounter.
 The instructions are not always easy to follow but with a little patience you can use this manual to assist you in getting the job done.

 The second book I use is on tuning the a-series engine.
 This is very useful if you want to know how to improve the performance of your Mini's engine.
 There's a great chapter on all the types of air filters available and the testing undertaken to find out which ones are the best.
 If you are thinking of adding a stage one kit then this book will tell you about the options available to you.
 There's a lot of advanced information in this book should you want to really ramp up your cars bhp.